lcpz/lfb-datasets/README.md

-# London Fire Brigade Task Allocation Data Sets
+# London Fire Brigade Task Allocation Datasets

-This repository contains real-world data sets that can be used to generate task allocation problems simulating firefighter mobilisation in the London metropolitan area.
+This repository contains real-world datasets that can be used to generate task allocation problems simulating firefighter mobilisation in the London metropolitan area.